 For the purposes of our intended readership, this guide will focus on the use of the em dash and not on the other three types, which are less commonly used.
 The em dash should not be used in academic writing if another punctuation mark (such as a comma) can be used in its place.
 This type of dash may be used for emphasis, explanation, or a sudden break in thought.

-Table 26 outlines em dash usage.
-For more information on these other three types, see the Chicago Manual of Style, 17th edition.
+Table 26 outlines em dash usage or test your knowledge with worksheet 15 on page 240.
+For more information on these other three types, see The Chicago Manual of Style, 17th edition.